Log Cabin Chinking Materials and Tools

 Backer Rod

-A backer rod fills joints and cracks in between chinking logs.
-There are a variety of backer rods available, although they tend to be synthetic foam, flexible foam, and vary in diameter.
+A backer rod fills imperfect joints and cracks in between chinking logs.
+There are a variety of backers available, although they tend to be synthetic foam, flexible foam, and vary in diameter.

-A backer rod serves as a bond breaker that chinking material will not stick to.
-Allowing for the chinking material to move slightly with the logs.
+These rods serves as a bond breaker that log gap sealant material will not stick to.
+Allowing for the sealant products to move slightly with the logs.

 Open Cell Backer Rods

-Open Cell Backer Rods are generally for indoor use where there is a low presence of moisture.
+Open cell rods are generally for indoor use where there is a low presence of moisture.

 Closed Cell Backer Rods

-Closed Cell Backer Rods are denser and are popular for exterior and outdoor applications.
+Closed cell rods are denser and are popular for exterior and outdoor applications.

 Grip Strip Backer Rod

-A grip strip backer rod is a trapezoidal-shaped foam backer rod.
+A grip strip rod is a trapezoidal-shaped foam backer rod.
 This rod is used to form a tight seal and sits flush between courses of logs.
-Grip strip backer rods might be a little extra money but they have high product performance.
+Grip strip backer material might be a little extra money but they have high product performance.

-Using backer rod modern materials and finishing off with a cover layer of chinking material creates a waterproof and airtight seal for any style log homes or even old structures.
+Using backer rod modern materials and finishing off with a cover layer of Perma Chink creates a waterproof and airtight seal for any style log homes or even old structures.

-Old cabins or old houses may have used items like grass, straw, corn cobs, and fiberglass insulation as backer rod material.
+Old cabins or old houses may have used items like grass, straw, corn cobs, newspaper, and fiberglass insulation as backer material.

 Chinking Gun

-Manual, Electric, and Air bulk loading guns all do a great job applying chinking material.
-Which one you prefer depends on the size of the chinking job and your pocketbook.
+Manual, Electric, and Air bulk loading guns all do a great job applying natural or synthetic chinking products.
+Which one you prefer depends on the size of the log chinking job and your pocketbook.

-Chinking accessories for log cabin chinking guns include threaded nozzle attachments of different sizes and angles and options for easier loading of caulking materials into the chinking caulk tool or gun such as screw drive loaders, cartridge loaders, and chinking pump loaders.
+Accessories for log cabin chinking guns include nozzle attachments of various sizes and angles that are threaded.
+Also options for easier loading of caulking materials into the caulk tool or gun.
+Options such as screw drive loaders, cartridge loaders, and chinking pump loaders.

 Spatula or Scraping Tool